-- a) The evaluating physician is experienced in the evaluation of individuals with methanol exposure. - Information and recommendations for patients with follow-up instructions are provided verbally and in writing.
-Patients are advised to seek medical care promptly if symptoms develop or recur - c) The physician is comfortable that the patient understands the health effects of methanol and the provided follow-up instructions. - d) Site medical is notified, so that the patient may be contacted at regular intervals in the 24-hour period following release. - e) Heavy physical work should be precluded for 24 hours.
+- a) The evaluating physician is experienced in the evaluation of individuals with methanol exposure. - b) Information and recommendations for patients with follow-up instructions are provided verbally and in writing.
+Patients are advised to seek medical care promptly if symptoms develop or recur. - c) The physician is comfortable that the patient understands the health effects of methanol. - d) Site medical is notified, so that the patient may be contacted at regular intervals in the 24-hour period following release from the emergency department. - e) Heavy physical work should be precluded for 24 hours.